JexxyPL/JexxyPL.github.io/README.md

-A website I've made using react, for me, for my studies
+A website I made for me using React.js framework.
+For studying i guess